shabados/presenter/README.md

 The `app` folder contains the Electron wrapper, the backend Node application, and the frontend React application.

 To install dependencies, run `npm install`, which will also install the dependencies for the frontend and backend.

 To spin up the development servers, run `npm run dev`, which will launch a frontend server on `https://localhost:3000`, and a backend server on `https://localhost:42425`.

 If you'd prefer to use docker-compose, `docker-compose up` will install the dependencies and spin up the backend and frontend.

+## Installation troubleshooting

+*Notes For Mac OSX*
+* Install XCode or XCode tools via `sudo xcode-select --install`.
+* Update to latest npm via `npm i -g npm`, since older npm has outdated node-gyp for building dependencies like `dtrace-provider`.

 ### Frontend